H0-Mir/double-integrator-cbf/README.md

-# 🧠 Multi-Agent Simulation with Control Barrier Functions
+# Multi-Agent Simulation with Control Barrier Functions

 This repository contains a MATLAB simulation of multiple agents modeled as **double integrators** navigating in a shared space while **avoiding collisions using Control Barrier Functions (CBFs)**.
-The simulation is inspired by the work of Wang, Ames, and Egerstedt (2017) and implements a **quadratic program (QP)** based controller that blends nominal trajectory tracking with safety guarantees.
+The simulation is based on the work of Wang, Ames, and Egerstedt (2017) and implements a **quadratic program (QP)** based controller that blends nominal trajectory tracking with safety guarantees.

 ---